Shop and Establishment Act

 Shop and Establishment Act Registration

-Establishment covered under the Act must apply for registration, within 30 days from the date of commencement of establishment, in prescribed form along with prescribed fees.
-Shop and Establishment Act is governed by labour department of the state and generally registration application is to be submitted to local district labour officer.
-If the concerned officer is satisfied with the application he/she will issue Shop and Establishment Act registration certificate.
-As mentioned earlier, application procedure would differ from state to state, however, basic details to be provided at the time of applying for registration are as under:
+The establishment covered under the Act must apply for registration, within 30 days from the date of commencement of establishment, in the prescribed form along with prescribed fees.
+The labor department of the state governs the Shop and Establishment Act.
+The shop or the establishment submits the application of the registration to the local district labor officer.
+After the satisfaction of the application, the concerned officer will issue the Shop and Establishment Act registration certificate.
+As mentioned earlier, the application procedure would differ from state to state.
+However, the basic details for applying for registration are as under:

 - Name and address of the establishment